Impact by

 Engagement driving the sustainability agenda

 Funds in the Impact pathway will use engagement to drive forward our sustainability agenda.
 We believe achieving change requires partnering with companies over the long-term – success, in engagement terms, is dependent upon speaking to the right person, about the right issue, at the right time.
-Fund engagers work with our diverse and highly experienced stewardship team, EOS at Federated Hermes, to devise and deliver an engagement plan that fits a company’s particular business model and geographic footprint.
-With £1.14tn in stewardship assets under advice (as of 31 December 2022), EOS has significant influence and expertise.
+Fund engagers work with our diverse and highly experienced stewardship team, EOS at Federated Hermes Limited, to devise and deliver an engagement plan that fits a company’s particular business model and geographic footprint.
+With £1.8tn in stewardship assets under advice (as of 30 June 2024), EOS has significant influence and expertise.

 While a sustainable approach will consider ESG factors to mitigate risk and identify leaders, impact investing goes a step further.